 COURSE APPLICATION & REGISTRATION

 To register for this course, all Sophia University students must submit a completed application to the office of the Faculty of Liberal Arts (Building 10, 4th floor).

 Please also email the application to the course email account: firstname.lastname@example.org.

-The application is due by Monday April 10th, 2pm.
-We will send acceptance emails to students before the end of the course adjustment period.
+The application is due by Tuesday, April 10th, 2pm.
+We will send acceptance emails to students by the beginning of the course adjustment period.

 - A copy of academic transcript